Monday, July 21, 2025

 Eating for Mental Clarity

-Eating whole foods like leafy greens, nuts, and fatty fish boosts your focus.
-The Mediterranean diet, rich in omega-3s and antioxidants, is great for your mind-body health.
+A diet full of wholefoods like leafy greens, nuts and fatty fish helps boost your attention.
+The diet of Mediterranean is good for the mind and body as it rich in omega 3 and antioxidants.
 Omega-3s help make serotonin, which helps with mood.

-But, diets full of processed sugars can make anxiety and fatigue worse.
+Eating so many processed sugars can actually aggravate anxiety and fatigue.
 Over 60% of people say they struggle with these issues.

 Foods for Physical Energy